 Personally, I wouldn’t use low-fat or nonfat yogurt here.
 It just won’t be as good.

 I use Celtic sea salt because I think it’s delicious.
 You can obviously use any salt you like when making this recipe.

 You can also vary your seasonings.
 I really like cumin and chili powder, but I’m thinking that smoked paprika and oregano would be great too.

 And if you don’t have fresh herbs – cilantro or parsley – simply omit them and use dried herbs instead.
 1/2 teaspoon per herb sounds about right.

 How to serve Greek yogurt dip

-But I also make this dip for our grown-up guests, serving it surrounded by cheese crisps, plain pork rinds or salami chips and cut up veggies.
-And not just for guests – this is actually one of my favorite lunches.
+But I also make this dip for our grown-up guests, serving it surrounded by cheese crisps, plain pork rinds or salami chips and cut-up veggies.
+And not just for guests!
+This is actually one of my favorite lunches.

-It keeps well in the fridge, in an airtight container, for 4-5 days.
+This dip keeps well in the fridge, in an airtight container, for 4-5 days.
 It’s also very portable.
 I pack it in lunches in small containers with an ice pack, and it stays fresh for several hours.

 Greek Yogurt Dip

 - 1 cup plain whole milk Greek yogurt